OpenDSA/OpenDSA/RST/source/Mergesort.rst

    sublists of row 3.

 The hardest step to understand about Mergesort is the merge function.
-The merge function starts by examining the first element of each sublist and picks the smaller value as the smallest element overall.
+The merge function starts by examining the first record of each sublist and picks the smaller value as the smallest record overall.
 This smaller value is removed from its sublist and placed into the output list.
-Merging continues in this way, comparing the front elements of the sublists and continually appending the smaller to the output list until no more input elements remain.
+Merging continues in this way, comparing the front records of the sublists and continually appending the smaller to the output list until no more input records remain.

 Here is a visualization that illustrates how Mergesort works.